WireCell/wirecell.github.io/manual.md

 ]
 ```

-Here we see an array holding one element which is an object with the `type`, (instance) `name` and payload `data` structure as described above.
+Here we see an array holding one element which is an object with the `type`, (instance) `name` and payload data= structure as described above.
 If `wire-cell` were to load this configuration it would create a default instance of the component type `TrackDepos` which happens to correspond to the C++ class `WireCell::Gen::TrackDepos` (see the [simulation package manual](./gen.md) for more information).
 This component is responsible for produces deposition (`IDepo`) objects using a simple linear source model.

 The `tracks` array in this example is empty and no depositions would be produced.
 The user most certainly should specify a nonempty set of tracks.
 In principle, the user may produces a huge `tracks` array.
 WCT support bzip2 compressed JSON files (see the section on [persistence in the util package manual](./util.md)).